tkztmk/node-narva/README.md

 ## License

 Narva is licensed under LGPL v3.
-See COPYING.md for copyright notice.
+See COPYING.md for more details.